kgao826/MSLicensesReporter/README.md

 }
 ```

-Just copy and paste that JSON format into the Parse JSON and it will get all the right attributes for you.
+Just copy and paste that JSON format into the Parse JSON tool in the logic app JSON schema generator and it will get all the right attributes for you.
 Remember to name your Actions with good names otherwise good luck trying to select the right parameters.

 Now to get the users assigned to the license we can use the following format:
-Important!
-We use the license half ID so for example, Exchange Online (Plan 2):
+**Important!
+We use the license half ID so for example, Exchange Online (Plan 2):**
 ```
 71a9d935-2760-4973-b514-a5c33566cc4b_19ec0d23-8335-4cbd-94ac-6050e30712fa
 ```